Home Compare CRM vs ZM

 Salesforce vs Zoom Communications: Which Stock Looks Stronger in 2026?

-Zoom Communications holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Zoom Communications leads structurally, with profitability as the clearest single gap between the two profiles.
 Salesforce still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Zoom Communications holds the more constructive position.
 That puts structure and market broadly in agreement — Zoom Communications's lead looks more confirmed than conflicted.

-Profitability still does most of the heavy lifting in this comparison.
+Most of the separation is still concentrated in profitability.
 Zoom Communications, Inc. leads by 14 points on the overall comparison score.

 INDUSTRY COMPARISON